Online Doctorate in (Clinical) Psychology – PhD Programs

 Gaining licensure to practice independently as a mental health clinician or psychologist requires professionals to complete a certain threshold of supervised work hours under a licensed clinician.

 Some clinically-focused PhD programs are designed for already-licensed or pre-licensed mental health professionals looking for expanded leadership opportunities, deeper disciplinary skills and knowledge, entry into professorship, or the desire to add to the lexicon of research in the clinical psychology arena.
-These programs often clearly state that the program is not designed to help with licensure.
+These programs will often clearly state that the program is not designed to help with licensure.
 If an internship is offered, it will often be optional.
-Any desired supervised clinical hours must be pursued individually and outside the course sequence.
+Any desired supervised clinical hours must be pursued individually and outside of the course sequence.

 Program Accreditation for Online PhD Programs in (Clinical) Psychology